Boaz Ninsiima: Beginnings

 Ninsiima started his professional career in 2000 as a nursing assistant at Kibaale Community Clinic and was later on promoted to the managerial role of clinic manager at the same healthcare facility in 2005.
 In 2006, he secured employment as a laboratory assistant at Kasaali Health Centre III.
 In 2009, he worked as a laboratory focal person for Rakai District and then as a lab technical officer for Infectious diseases Research Collaboration (IDRC) in 2010 up until 2014 when he resigned to join elective politics.

 Political career

 In 2015, Ninsiima joined elective politics on the National Resistance Movement ticket, winning both the party's primary elections and the 2016 general elections thereby becoming a member of the 10th Parliament for the Pearl of Africa representing Kooki County in Rakai District.
 In the 10th Parliament, Ninsiima serves on the Committee on Physical Infrastructure and he is also a member of the NRM Parliamentary Caucus.

-In 2021, he was re elected to the position of Member of parliament. in the eleventh parliament, she serves on the Committee on Public Accounts (Central Government).
+In 2021, he was re-elected to the position of Member of parliament.
+In the eleventh parliament, he served on the Public Accounts Committee (Central Government).

+During the 2026 general elections, Tayebwa Didas Kabumbuza was elected as the member of parliament for Kooki county replacing Boaz Ninsiima.